-- a) Florida Academic Scholars: 3.0 Cum.
-GPA and earned hours completed per semester, up to 132 semester hours or a bachelor degree, whichever comes first. - b) Florida Student Assistance Grant: 2.00 Cum.
-GPA and 24 semester hours per year, up to nine semesters or a bachelor degree, whichever comes first. - c) Florida Resident Access Grant: 2.00 Cum.
-GPA; and 24 semester hours per year or a bachelor degree, whichever comes first. - d) Florida Medallion Scholars Program: 2.75 Cum.
-GPA and earned hours completed per semester up to 132 semester hours or a bachelor degree, whichever comes first. - e) Florida Vocational Gold Seal Vocational Scholars Program: 2.75 Cum.
-GPA and earned hours completed per semester up to 90 semester hours, whichever comes first.
+a) Florida Academic Scholars: 3.0 Cum.
+GPA and earned hours completed per semester, up to 132 semester hours or a bachelor degree, whichever comes first.

+b) Florida Student Assistance Grant: 2.00 Cum.
+GPA and 24 semester hours per year, up to nine semesters or a bachelor degree, whichever comes first.

+c) Florida Resident Access Grant: 2.00 Cum.
+GPA; and 24 semester hours per year or a bachelor degree, whichever comes first.

+d) Florida Medallion Scholars Program: 2.75 Cum.
+GPA and earned hours completed per semester up to 132 semester hours or a bachelor degree, whichever comes first.